tera-private-mods/fps-utils/README.md

   Written for tera-proxy, a free script filled with features dedicated to improve your fps, in the open world, in dungeons and in battlegrounds.

 ## NOTE FOR CLASSIC SERVER.
-  - The module should function just fine, however the GUI that the module uses (welcome window) doesn't support clicking, so this been said.
-You've to write the commands by hand, You may still can open the GUI however it will be just a visual, nothing can be clicked inside.
-  - I've tested all it's functionality, All went good.
+  - I've tested all it's functionality, Everything is good.
 If you found any bug/error/issue, please inform me, thank you.
+  - Side note: The GUI that the module uses (welcome window) doesn't support clicking, this been said; You've to write the commands by hand, You may still however open the GUI but it will be just a visual, nothing can be clicked inside, a full list of commands can be found in [this Wiki](https://github.com/Risenio/fps-utils/wiki/Commands).

 ## How to use.
   * Put the script folder "fps-utils" into the `mods` folder.